 This guy will tend to look much like the Corgi, but with the colorings of the Doberman Pinscher.
 Like most of the mixes here, the Dobergi will inherit the large ears of the Corgi, but they will tend to be much longer and thinner much like the Doberman’s ears.
 These pups are still on the smaller side, you’ll want to make sure you equip them with a properly sized harness (on the smaller side) in order to fit them properly.

 The Corgi Pom is a common mixed-breed because these two pint-sized pups are similar in stature, making them an easy match for a crossbreed designer dog.
 The corgi will bring the active side, while the Pomeranian brings all the yaps.

 This little pup can live a long life, but if you don’t enjoy a dog that barks regularly, this is probably not the breed for you.
 These little mixes are known to be barkers, so make sure you plan accordingly if you live in a tighter space, or have neighbors that don’t care for louder pups.

 Breeds: Corgi & Border Collie

-It goes without saying that with this guy you will find one of the best herding dogs around!
+It goes without saying that with the Border Collie Corgi mix is one of the best herding dogs around!
 With his Border Collie parent’s intelligence, and the Corgis small stature that voids those cattle kicks, he would make a great addition to any farm.
 Alternatively, if you are simply seeking a family companion then he will be just as good with his gentle and sweet nature, with a little twist of cheekiness thanks to the Corgi.